theallegrarr/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?
+Session cookies allow users to be recognized within a website so any page changes or item or data selection you do is remembered from page to page.
+The most common example of this functionality is the shopping cart feature of any e-commerce site

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.
+Bcrypt is a cross platform file encryption utility, It will encrypt a user's password to generate a hash which is then stored in the database

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?
+It incorporates a salt to protect against rainbow table attacks, and it is also an adaptive function: over time, the iteration count can be increased to add more layers of encryption and make it slower, so it remains resistant to brute-force search attacks even with increasing computation power.

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?
+Header: Contains the type and algorithm, Payload: Contains data set by owner and Signature: Contains the secret and other validation info

 ## Minimum Viable Product